QubitProducts/cherrytree/README.md

 * options.pushState - default is false, which means using hashchange events.
 Set to true to use pushState.
 * options.root - default is `/`.
 Use in combination with `pushState: true` if your application is not being served from the root url /.
-* options.interceptLinks - default is true.
-When pushState is used - intercepts all link clicks when appropriate, prevents the default behaviour and instead uses pushState to update the URL and handle the transition via the router.

-### Intercepting Links

-The clicks **are** intercepted only if:

-  * clicked with the left mouse button with no cmd or shift key

-The clicks that **are never** intercepted:

-  * external links
-  * `javascript:` links
-  * links with a `data-bypass` attribute
-  * links starting with `#`

 # MemoryLocation